Experts agree that your church can save money on its liability insurance (EPLI) policy while lowering claims.

 Gleason recommends preventive steps starting before hiring, with a thorough application process that includes background screenings.
 After hiring, he recommends regular performance appraisals that allow communication about an employee’s performance and include expectations for the future.

 “Clear lines of supervision are important,” Gleason said.
-“Sometimes in churches that can be challenging, but it helps to have a defined understanding of expectations of the employee and for the supervisor to make sure those are communicated.”
+“It helps to have a defined understanding of expectations of the employee and for the supervisor to communicate them.”

-Attorney Thomas Bentz said having employment policies in place and written in a handbook format are essential, as is having someone designated to handle issues that arise.
+Attorney Thomas Bentz said having employment policies in place and written in a handbook format are essential.
+So is having someone designated to handle issues that arise.
 “If you can demonstrate you have these to your underwriter, they’ll be much more willing to give you a better rate,” said Bentz, who specializes in insurance law.

-Attorney Nathan Adams, whose practices include labor, employment, and benefits law, said it’s important for churches to consider whether their employment practices are good and whether they’re followed consistently.
+Attorney Nathan Adams’ practices include labor, employment, and benefits law.
+He said it’s important for churches to consider whether their employment practices are good and whether they’re followed consistently.

 “Sometimes we’ll get calls from a client after they’ve released an employee, and you wish they would have contacted a lawyer beforehand,” Adams said.
 “Had they taken two or three different steps than they actually took, they might have minimized the claim or prevented it altogether.
 If you’ve consulted with a professional on the front end before taking adverse action, that’s usually better than waiting until afterward.”

-Attorney Tiffany Releford, with expertise in labor and employment law, said prevention is the best means for keeping EPLI premium costs low because this will result in fewer claims filed.
+Attorney Tiffany Releford has expertise in labor and employment law.
+She said claim prevention is the best way to keep EPLI premium costs low.

-Releford advocates updating employee handbooks, including written measures, such as policies that prevent discrimination and harassment as well as those that address theft, fraud, and embezzlement.
+Releford advocates updating employee handbooks.
+She also suggests updating policies that prevent discrimination and harassment as well as those that address theft, fraud, and embezzlement.

 “You have to think of EPLI as any other insurance,” she said.
 “The day you don’t have it is the day you’re going to have an issue.
 But you’re best served by making sure you have the correct policies in place, not just to reduce your liability but to provide you with a defense in case there is some sort of occurrence that arises.”